argonne-lcf/ATPESC_MachineLearning/13_agentic_workflows_for_science/README.md

 4. A human approval tool with durable LangGraph SQLite checkpoints.

 The examples are independent of ChemGraph.
-They borrow the useful design pattern—one scientific core with thin agent and execution adapters—but do not import, modify, or require ChemGraph.
+They borrow the useful design pattern with one scientific core with thin agent and execution adapters, but do not import, modify, or require ChemGraph.

 ## The important file